Riprock/Sysmon-Visualizer/README.md

 # Sysmon-Visualizer
-This takes sysmon data and visualizes process trees.
-Made with Neo4j
+This takes sysmon logs and builds a process tree in Neo4j.

-Quick side note for next time I work on this
-Each Child should only have one relationship
-A parent can have multiple relationships to children but a child can have only one relationship to a parent This should fix the issue I was encountering earlier
+Usage of this tool is to build process spawning trees.
+Currently you have to export the operational log from sysmon as an xml file and then dump that file into the tool

+Usage of this Requires neo4j in order for usage.
+Going to automate the creation of sysmon project db in neo4j